-Command Default The behavior set defined by the CCITT 1984 X.25 recommendation is used.
+The behavior set defined by the CCITT 1984 X.25 recommendation is used.

-Command History Release Modification
+Release Modification

 12.3(8)T This command was introduced.

 12.3(9) This command was integrated into Cisco IOS Release 12.3(9).

-Usage Guidelines The x25 version command is typically used to access functionality that is available in other X.25 behavior sets and to prevent problems that arise when a network is attached to X.25 devices that use nonstandard or older behavior sets.
-The table below describes some common problems that can be solved by specifying a particular X.25 behavior set.
+The x25 version command is typically used to access functionality that is available in other X.25 behavior sets and to prevent problems that arise when a network is attached to X.25 devices that use nonstandard or older behavior sets.
+Table 126 describes some common problems that can be solved by specifying a particular X.25 behavior set.